Altyn Asyr, Turkmenistan: History

-People associated with Altyn Asyr
+People associated with Altyn asyr

-A director of the former state farm, Chary Hanamov (Çary Hanamow, Чары Ханамов), wrote a memoir of his life and times.
+A director of the former state farm, Çary Hanamow (in Чары Ханамов), wrote a memoir of his life and times.
 Hanamov was recognized as a Hero of Socialist Labor in 1976.
-Hanamov's son, Nurmuhammet Hanamow, served as independent Turkmenistan's ambassador to Turkey and subsequently went into exile as an opposition leader.
+Hanamov's son, Nurmuhammet Ç. Hanamow, served as independent Turkmenistan's ambassador to Turkey and subsequently went into exile as an opposition leader.

 Transportation

-Altyn Asyr is located between Turkmenistan's main east–west motor route, the M37 highway, and the P-7 highway that links Tejen and Sarahs.
+Altyn asyr is located between Turkmenistan's main east–west motor route, the M37 highway, and the P-7 highway that links Tejen and Sarahs.

 Appearance in motion picture

-In 1969 the "Tejen" state farm was the subject of cinematography.
+In 1969, sovkhoz Tejen was the subject of cinematography.

+Dependencies

+Altyn asyr has three dependent villages: